We are delighted to welcome you onto the MIBTP programme which starts on Monday 27th September 2021.

 - To apply to Aston University as a visiting student, please go to the website

-- Select ‘Apply Now’ from the purple navigation bar (or scroll down towards the bottom of the page until you reach the ‘Making an Application’ section).
+- Select ‘Making Your Application’ from the purple navigation bar (or scroll down towards the bottom of the page until you reach the ‘Making an Application’ section).

 - Click on ‘Select Online Application Form’, which presents you with a series of drop-down boxes.
-Please complete the drop-down boxes as demonstrated in the below screenshot below, ensuring that you select ‘LHS Research Occasional Student (Full Time October 2020)’ from the ‘Select Degree Programme’ drop-down box.
+Please complete the drop-down boxes as demonstrated in the below screenshot below, ensuring that you select ‘HLS Research Exchange Student (MIBTP) 2021/22’ from the ‘Select Degree Programme’ drop-down box.

 - Once you have entered this information then select ‘Apply for selected Degree Programme’.
 This will then take you to a new screen when you can register on to the system to create a new account as a new user.

 - As part of the process you will be asked to provide various documents to support your application.
 However, for the purposes of your visit to Aston University you only need to provide the following information*:

 - A copy of your current, up to date, CV/resume, including details of your PhD course